amogh3892/Augmentor3D/README.md

 SimpleITK

-#### Please make sure the image hearders (origin, spacing and direction) are correct, since the transformations completely depending on those headers.
+#### Please make sure the image headers (origin, spacing and direction) are correct, since the transformations completely depending on those headers.

 ## 3D Augmentation module examples